trungkien-011001/Power-BI---Video-Games-Sales-Dashboard-Project/README.md

 - Building a Dashboard
 - Exporting .pbi and .png file
 ## 4. Products:
-- A Dashboard in .pbi and .png file (uploaded file on Github)
+- A Dashboard in .pbi and .png file (uploaded files on Github)